 - Let the milk cool to 110ºF, then stir in 2–3 tablespoons of starter yogurt.

-- Pour the mixture into yogurt maker jars or container.
+- Pour the mixture into yogurt maker jars or a container.

-- Set the machine according to manufacturer instructions—usually 8–12 hours to incubate.
+- Set the machine according to the manufacturer’s instructions, usually 8–12 hours to incubate.

 - Once the yogurt is set, refrigerate for a few hours.
 Strain if making Greek-style.

-The liquid you strain off your yogurt is called whey—and it’s full of protein and nutrients!
+The liquid you strain from your yogurt is called whey, and it’s rich in protein and nutrients.
 Don’t toss it!
 You can use whey in smoothies, soups, bread dough, or even as a boost in pancake or muffin batter.
 It’s a great way to cut waste and add nutrition.
+Dairy-Free Yogurt Tips

 Rate & Comment